PavanMudigondaTR/javascript-bro-code/20-for-loops/README.md

 [Learn JavaScript FOR LOOPS in 5 minutes!](https://www.youtube.com/watch?v=Ihy0QziLDf0&list=PLZPZq0r_RZOO1zkgO4bIdfuLpizCeHYKv&index=20) (5:45)

 ## 📝 Description
-For loops repeat code a specific number of times.
-Learn how to use for loops to iterate through sequences, count up or down, and perform repetitive tasks efficiently when you know exactly how many iterations you need.
+For loops repeat some code a **limited** amount of times.
+Unlike while loops which can repeat code infinitely, for loops allow you to do something a certain or limited number of times.
+Learn counter initialization, conditions, increment/decrement operations, and the continue/break keywords.

 ## 🎯 What You'll Learn